Parasoft: Technologies

 Parasoft develops automated defect prevention technologies that support the Automated Defect Prevention methodology developed by Adam Kolawa.
 These technologies automate a number of defect prevention practices for Java, C and C++, and .NET.
 The static code analysis practice identifies coding issues that lead to security, reliability, performance, and maintainability issues later on.
 In 1996, Parasoft submitted a patent application for their rule-based static code analysis.
 Since then, the original static analysis technology has been extended to include security static analysis, data flow analysis, and software metrics.
 In 1996, Parasoft submitted patent applications for technology that automatically generates unit test cases.
 Since then, the original unit testing technology has been extended to include code coverage analysis, regression testing, and traceability.
 The peer code review practice involves manually inspecting source code to examine algorithms, review design, and search for subtle errors that automated tools cannot detect.
 Although the peer inspection itself cannot be automated, peer code reviews preparation, notification, and tracking can be automated.

 For cloud, SOA, APIs, and enterprise IT environments, Parasoft technologies automate practices such as API testing, integration testing, system testing, load testing, and penetration testing.
 Parasoft's service and SOA quality technology was first developed in 2002.

 Parasoft also develops memory error detection technology that finds run-time errors in C and C++ programs.

 Patents were submitted for this technology in 1995 and 1996.

 For service virtualization, Parasoft technologies are used to automatically capture and emulate dependent system behavior of mainframes, third-party components, or any system component that is unavailable or difficult to access for development and testing purposes.

 Parasoft's various technologies are used for demonstrating industry or regulatory compliance and adopting Agile software development, DevOps, Continuous delivery, Continuous testing, and Test automation.

-Parasoft joined the Eclipse Consortium board of stewards in 2002.

-Several analyst reports and software industry publications mentioned the company's service virtualization technology and embedded system software development tools.

-Awards and recognition

-Parasoft received the "Customers' Choice" award from Gartner in March 2019 for "Best Software test Automation Software of 2019" as reviewed by customers.
-The Gartner's Customer Choice aware is based on vetted user surveys over the course of a year on the Gartner Peer Insights platform.

-Parasoft SOAtest was recognized as a leader by Forrester in the 2018 Forrester Wave Omnichannel Functional Test Tools.
-The reported said "Parasoft shined in our evaluation specifically around effective test maintenance, strong CI/CD and application lifecycle management (ALM Application Lifecycle Management) platform integration".

-Parasoft received a "Best in Show" in software development award in the testing category from SD Times in 2018 as part of the SD Times 100 list.

-Global structure

-Headquarters and Americas

-Parasoft is a provider of software test automation tools and analytics with its global headquarters in the Monrovia, California.

-Parasoft has distributors in Canada and Latin America to provide local sales and technical support.